icmp-echo/env-sensor/README.md

 send alerts using smtp and monitored data can be polled through snmp.

+Data stored in database for treding purpose and future features.

 future work
 ===========
 console-server (done but not implemented)